-Abasto Shopping — A Market Turned Mall
+Abasto Shopping — An Old-Time Market Turned Mall

 Abasto, the huge art deco style complex in the neighborhood of the same name, is Buenos Aires largest shopping mall.

-The mall’s baronial façade along Corrientes Avenue features five huge leaded glass archways that are emblematic of the neighborhood, especially when lit in the evening.
+The mall’s distinguished façade along Corrientes Avenue features five huge leaded glass archways that are emblematic of the neighborhood, especially when lit in the evening.
 Inside, a huge atrium floods the building with natural light.
 The centralized mall features over 250 stores, a children’s museum, a small theme park, a food court, and a cinema with 12 screens.

 The building was designed by José Luis Delpini, Raul Bes and Slovenian-born architect, Viktor Sulčič — the same team that constructed Buenos Aires’ most famous stadium, La Bombonera in the La Boca neighborhood.

-The new market included all the latest amenities of the era including escalators, phone lines throughout the building and a connection with the underground subway.
+This was Buenos Aires’ golden age — the new market included all the latest amenities of the era including escalators, phone lines throughout the building and a connection with the underground subway.

 A 1952 fire in the building burned for various days but thanks to the sturdy old-world construction, Abasto survived the blaze and Delpini was able to reform the damaged parts.
 A 1955 movie called Mercado de Abasto set in the mall highlights what a central place the market played in everyday life.